 Cumin (Cuminum cyminum L) is a plant that originated in the Middle East.
 It’s a low-growing, leafy plant in the same family as carrots and parsley.
 Cumin is traditionally found in China, India, and around the shores of the Mediterranean.
 The cumin seed, which is what most people know and use in their kitchen, is the seed of the cumin plant.
-But before we get into the uses and benefits of cumin, let’s set the record straight on one thing first: how to pronounce the word.
+But before we get into the uses and health benefits of cumin, let’s set the record straight on one thing first: how to pronounce the word.

 According to the Cambridge Dictionary, this is one of those words that Brits and Yanks say differently.
 In the UK, the common pronunciation of this spice is “kyoo-muhn” (like the cu in Cubic).
 In the US, it’s more commonly said as “koo-muhn” (as in the ku in Kubrick).